ngircd/ngircd/INSTALL.md

   Enable support for SSL/TLS using OpenSSL or GnuTLS libraries.
   See `doc/SSL.txt` for details.

-- IPv6:
+- IPv6 (autodetected by default):

-  `--enable-ipv6`
+  `--enable-ipv6` / `--disable-ipv6`

-  Adds support for version 6 of the Internet Protocol.
+  Enable (disable) support for version 6 of the Internet Protocol, which should be available on most modern UNIX-like operating systems by default.

 ## Configuration